HUST-EIC-AI-LAB/UCADI/README.md

 `client_model_dir`: model_parameters(`.pth` file) received from each clients will be saved here, and after the aggregation, all files stored here will be removed.

-`iterations`:  FL processing iterations num.
+`iterations`:  number of FL operation iterations.

 **1.2.3**  `./server/config/clients.json` stores the `username`  and `password`  of each Client.
-Clients need to register to the server via these informations.
+Clients need to register to the server via this information.
 If the information is wrong, the register request will be refused and cannot join the FL process.

 There are some examples below: